Skip to main content

 • Split complex fields into simpler ones

-Confidence improves when extraction becomes clearer.
+Confidence improves when field definitions become clearer.

 How to improve accuracy